knpuniversity/javascript/knpu/ep4-reactjs/child-component.md

 its own!

-In PHP, if you're working on a class, sometimes that class can become so big or so *complex* that, for your own sanity, you choose create a *new* class and move some of that logic into it.
+In PHP, if you're working on a class, sometimes that class can become so big or so *complex* that, for your own sanity, you choose to create a *new* class and move some of that logic into it.
 Another reason you might create a new class is if you want to make some of your logic re-usable.